kirillsemyonkin/ctf-grsu-new-year-2024/forensics/panda-176/README.md

 ---

-Given `Panda.zip` file is password-protected.
+The given [`Panda.zip`](Panda.zip) file is password-protected.
 Let's do the standard password picking procedure with John The Ripper:

 ```plain
 $ zip2john Panda.zip > Panda.john